somewhatlurker/pydiva/docs/pydsc.md

 `tags` are a list of dicts containing `name` (name/type of tag), `start` (index), `end` (index).
 Possible tag names: 'op', 'op_name', 'param_name', 'param_value', 'invalid'.
 'invalid' tags also contain `reason`.
 'param_name' and 'param_value' tags also contain 'param_index', which is the index into param_info for its details.
+example tag dict: `{'name': 'param_name', 'start': 8, 'end': 13, 'param_index': 1{`

 Use these for operating with syntax on strings.

 To generate them for an arbitrary string without converting to DscOp, use `pydiva.pydsc_util.annotate_string`:
 `annotate_string(game='FT', s='TIME(0)')`
 For a DscOp, use `get_annotated_str` to obtain text and tags together.